BramComyn/safeguard-fetch/etc/content-length-considerations-updated-2024-09-06.md

 - no content length finite: works like a charm
 - no content length infinite: infinite data, works like a charm
 - no difference: works like a charm.

+### Shorter messages for Firefox

+This behaves exactly the same as for Chrome, surprisingly enough (to me).

 ## cURL